cemc-oper/reki/README.md

     units:                           K
 ```

-`eccodes` engine also provides some function to load message from GRIB2 file.
+`eccodes` engine also provides some functions to load message from GRIB2 file.

-`nwpc_data.eccodes.load_message_from_file` return a GRIB handler.
+`nwpc_data.eccodes.load_message_from_file` returns a GRIB handler.
 Users can use it to get attrs or values using `eccodes-python`.

 For example, load 850hPa temperature from GRAPES GFS and get values from GRIB message.